 Cook / Line Cook

 Cooks and line cooks are the real MVPs of the kitchen.
 They’re the ones behind the grill, keeping the meat sizzling and making sure those burritos don’t come out cold or sad-looking.
 You don’t need to be a pro chef or anything, but being able to handle heat, follow food safety rules, and move quick is kinda necessary.
-It’s all about prepping ingredients, assembling orders fast, and making the whole food experience smooth for the team and the customers.

 Cashier

-If you like talking to people and handling money doesn’t freak you out, cashier is a super chill role to consider.
+If you like talking to people and handling money doesn’t freak you out, a cashier is a super chill role to consider.
 You’ll be the first and last person customers see, which means your energy sets the tone for their whole visit.
 It’s not just about pressing buttons, though.
 You’re also responsible for making customers feel welcome, helping with orders, and keeping the front area clean and organized.

 Shift Leader